sa2taka/js-go-to-test/README.md

 # JS Go To Test

-Jump between and test in JavaScript/TypeScript project.
+Jump between code and test in JavaScript/TypeScript project.

 ## Usage